Audio and Video Troubleshooting for Virtual Meetings (Best Practices)

 • Limit application sharing.
 Share applications and screens only when necessary.
 Sharing single files is best practice.
 You can also share links to documents or files in the chat.

 • Use supported browsers and/or applications.
-For the best experience on Blackboard Collaborate Ultra, use Safari on iOS devices and Chrome on Android devices.
+For the best experience use Safari on iOS devices and Chrome on Android devices.
 When using Microsoft Teams, use the desktop or mobile app or Chrome or Edge browsers.

 • Try a different browser or application.
 If you run into issues, try another supported browser or application to see if you have better performance.
 You can also try clearing your browser cache or restarting your device.